A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Numerical Tests

 \subsection{Example 2: Potential Well}

 As a second test, consider a quantum mechanical potential well problem

 where we take $\omega=1/4$.
-The solution is oscillatory on $[0,1/4]\cup[3/4,1]$ and exponentially decaying as one moves towards the center of $[1/4,3/4]$ as seen in figure \ref{fig:potential} (right pane) for $\epsilon=10^{-6}$.
-We used $m=15$ and the same formula for $W$ as in the prior example.
+The solution is oscillatory on $[0,1/4]\cup[3/4,1]$ and exponentially decaying as one moves towards the center of $[1/4,3/4]$ as seen in figure \ref{fig:potential} (right pane) for $\epsilon=10^{-6}$ and $m=10$.
+The definition of $W$ and the meaning of the table entries is the same as in the prior example.
 Again, the method fails once the decaying modes start to underflow, which occurs for $\epsilon=10^{-7}$.

-For this example we don't have an analytical formula for the exact solution, so the input error reported for in table \ref{table:tests} for this problem is obtained by comparing approximate solution values after refining the mesh.
-In the first two examples, the supremum norm of the exact solution was relatively consistent between the different parameter values, but that is not true for the current example, where $\|v\|\approx 300$ for $\epsilon=10^{-5}$ and is single digits $\epsilon=10^{-6}$.
-This explains why the absolute error is so similar for the cases tested despite the difference in $\epsilon$.
+In the first example, the supremum norm of the exact solution was relatively consistent between the different parameter values, but that is not true for the current example, where $\|v\|\approx 300$ for $\epsilon=10^{-5}$ and is single digits $\epsilon=10^{-6}$.
+This helps explain why the absolute error is smaller for the smaller value of $\epsilon$.